fannix/fannix.github.io/_posts/2018-03-04-TakeMeHome.markdown

 The codes for the app are also in github: <https://github.com/fannix/TakeMeHome>

-## Future Improvement.
+## Future Improvement

 We identify a few potential improvements for this application.

 1. NEO doesn't support transferring native assets inside the smart contract yet.
 This force us to settle for a less obvious solution to distribute rewards.
 Basically we are creating IOUs, instead of sending assets directly.
 We are finding a better way to bypass the limitation.
+One approach we might consider is to mint tokens for this application to distribute rewards.
 2. Calling smart contracts with RPC takes a few seconds to get response.
 Hence the app is not very responsive.
 We need to optimize this aspect.